-Longest prefix match always wins
+Longest prefix match selects the route

 A /29 route beats a /24 which beats a /0.
 The most specific route wins regardless of the order routes were added.

 A switch forwards frames within a single network segment.
-It has no concept of networks beyond its own.
-When a PLC in 192.168.10.0/24 needs to reach a SCADA server in 192.168.20.0/24, the switch cannot help.
-It does not know how to reach 192.168.20.0/24.
+The switch has no concept of networks beyond the local segment.
+When a PLC in 192.168.10.0/24 needs to reach a SCADA server in 192.168.20.0/24, the switch has no path to 192.168.20.0/24.

 Static routing is the standard in OT networks.
 Industrial networks are small, stable, and change infrequently.
 The predictability of static routing is a feature, not a limitation.